PHX2600/The-Archive/forum/General Discussion/0456 - throwies.md

 Posted by **Automated Penguin** on Tue September 9th, 2008 01:16:59 PM

-[quote=&quot;PHLAK&quot;:1tzim5rv]Ok, well let's start brainstorming then.
+[quote="PHLAK":1tzim5rv]Ok, well let's start brainstorming then.
 A PHX2600 wide art project would be fun.
 First, we must identify our objectives.
 I think the following make reasonable objectives.

-[b:1tzim5rv]OBJECTIVES[/b:1tzim5rv]
+**OBJECTIVES**
 [list:1tzim5rv]
 [*:1tzim5rv]Anyone willing should be able to participate in this project.[/*:m:1tzim5rv] [*:1tzim5rv]This project should work with as few as 2 people and as many as 100+.[/*:m:1tzim5rv]